Battle of Miraflores: First Movements

 Because of a skirmish between a small groups of Chilean and Peruvian forces, in the night of January 14, Colonel Lagos ordered his Chief of Staff José Eustaquio Gorostiaga to send out a small force in order to scout the terrain at the south of Barranco.
 As a result, the III Division was placed on the south bank of Surco river.
-On the vanguard were deployed a company of the "Santiago" 5th Line Regiment and 40 soldiers of the Acongagua Battalion and some artillery pieces, adding up 150 Chilean troops at the north of Barranco.
+On the vanguard were deployed a company of the "Santiago" 5th Line Regiment and 40 soldiers of the Aconcagua Battalion and some artillery pieces, adding up 150 Chilean troops at the north of Barranco.
 Lagos' division was stationed in the vanguard because it hadn't had as many losses as the others at Chorrillos.

-At this time, in the Peruvian lines, Gen. Pedro Silva made a formal review of his troops to rise the morale, which was very low due to the impact of the defeat at Chorrillos two days ago.
-This movement in the defensive lines made the Chilean officers became suspicious and strengthened their advanced troops (at 400 meters of the Peruvian lines at the north bank of the Surco river).
+At this time, in the Peruvian lines, Gen. Pedro Silva made a formal review of his troops to raise the morale, which was very low due to the impact of the defeat at Chorrillos two days ago.
+This movement in the defensive lines made the Chilean officers become suspicious and they strengthened their advanced troops (at 400 meters of the Peruvian lines at the north bank of the Surco river).
 The Navales and 5th Line Regiment were deployed to the right and to the left of the railroad connecting Barranco and Miraflores.
-Now the Chilean vanguard counts 1,100 men.
+Now the Chilean vanguard was 1,100 men.

 At 10:00 hrs, Martinez' reserve was ordered to move in direction to Barranco, and arrived at 11:00 to their destination.

 At 10:45 hrs Gorostiaga, who was even more concerned about the vicinity of the Peruvian forces, persuaded Col. Lagos to put the whole division in formation.

 After this, the I Division advanced to Barranco.
 Col. Martinez' brigade began to move at 13:00 hrs, but Col. Amunategui's brigade didn't advance until 14:00 hrs.
 Meanwhile, Gen. Baquedano ordered the cavalry to advance over Barranco.
 Lagos's division continued evolving on the vanguard setting its 2nd Brigade on the left flank.
 Its 1st brigade was not in position, because the troops were unaware of the tense situation, so Lagos urged to force the march and advance quickly to their positions alongside the Artillery Regt.
 Nº 1's 1st Brigade.
 All this movement took place in front of Cáceres' Corps.